GoogleCloudPlatform/pbmm-on-gcp-onboarding/README.md

 At the end of the script your git user email and name will be requested - you can use anything including your github details in this CSR.

-Intially the 4 cloud build jobs will trigger/run (bootstrap, common, nonprod, prod) - they will fail as expected within 35 seconds until the base hierarchy bootstrap and common are run in sequence before nonprod and prod.
+Initially the 4 cloud build jobs will trigger/run (bootstrap, common, nonprod, prod) - they will fail as expected within 35 seconds until the base hierarchy bootstrap and common are run in sequence before nonprod and prod.

 The  **Expected** run time will be around 23 min (2 min for bootstrap, 9 min for common, 6 min for non-prod and 6 min for prod).
 Ideally to get the builds to sequence - git commit comfig changes in common, non-prod and prod in 3 separate sequenced commits.